- FRITZ!Box 7590

 Configuring the FRITZ!Box for use with other FRITZ!Boxes

 - completely integrate all of the computers, smartphones, and other devices connected to the second FRITZ!Box into your home network.
 You can use these devices to access the internet as well as other devices in the home network, and they can use all of the functions offered by the FRITZ!Box connected to the internet.

 - also use all of the telephone numbers configured in the FRITZ!Box connected to the internet with telephones connected to the second FRITZ!Box.

 You can either use a network cable or your home's electrical wiring (powerline) to establish a network connection between the FRITZ!Boxes.
 Which connection type is best depends on the operational environment and demands on the data transmission rate.

 1 Connecting FRITZ!Boxes with a network cable

-- you need network connections with a rate of 1 Gbit/s in the home network, for example to transmit several HD video streams at the same time.
+- need network connections with a rate of 1 Gbit/s in the home network, for example to transmit several HD video streams at the same time.

 2 Connecting FRITZ!Boxes over powerline

-- you cannot use a network cable to connect the FRITZ!Boxes directly.
+- cannot use a network cable to connect the FRITZ!Boxes directly.